-Drop-in open days were held in our office, since campus was closed, and we opened up our online short courses to all migrant domestic workers.
-In March 2021 we ran a month long Learning Fest to celebrate International Women's Day with several short courses and events open to all MDWs.
-We also ran successful free partnership short courses including with HOME and CDE, to offer our learning sessions to their members.
+Our free short courses conducted online with regularity generated a good deal of interest and engagement from the wider MDW community.
+We ran a total of 28 short courses in FY 21/22.
+In March 2022 we ran a month long Learning Fest to celebrate International Women's Day with several short courses and events open to all MDWs.
+We also ran successful free partnership short courses including with HOME and CDE to offer our learning sessions to their members.
+Two of the courses were sponsored by the Swiss Embassy, while Macquarie provided venue support for one of the courses.